-In this work, we review methods on externally-influenced agent learning, which we will refer to as assisted reinforcement learning.
+In this work, we refer to methods using externally-influenced agent learning as as assisted reinforcement learning.
 The ARL framework is defined to include any type of RL that uses external information to supplement agent learning and the decision-making process.
-Some common practices include the direct alteration of the agent's understanding of the environment~\cite{price2003accelerating}, focusing exploration efforts through critique and advice~\cite{thomaz2007asymmetric}, or assisting the agent in the decision-making process~\cite{fernandez2006probabilistic}.
-For instance, existing ARL techniques include interactive reinforcement learning~\cite{amershi2014power, cruz2014improving}, learning from demonstration~\cite{argall2007learning, nair2018overcoming}, and transfer learning~\cite{taylor2009transfer, shao2018starcraft}, among others.
+Some common practices include the direct alteration of the agent's understanding of the environment~\citep{price2003accelerating}, focusing exploration efforts through critique and advice~\citep{thomaz2007asymmetric}, or assisting the agent in the decision-making process~\citep{fernandez2006probabilistic}.
+For instance, existing ARL techniques include interactive reinforcement learning~\citep{amershi2014power, cruz2017agent}, learning from demonstration~\citep{argall2007learning, nair2018overcoming}, and transfer learning~\citep{taylor2009transfer, shao2018starcraft}, among others.

-In the case of Interactive Reinforcement Learning (IntRL), the RL approach is extended by involving an assistant directly into the agent training.
-An assistant, human or otherwise, can critique the agent's decision-making and advise on which actions to take in the future~\cite{thomaz2007asymmetric}.
-The assistant provides their advice at any time during the learning process of the agent.
-In this regard, by critiquing past actions or advising on future decisions, both the agent and the assistant can quickly respond to changing environmental conditions~\cite{suay2011effect}.

-Reinforcement Learning from Demonstration (RLfD) is similar to IntRL, differing primarily on the information structure and timing.
-RLfD typically allows a teacher to provide examples of how to perform a task before the agent begins training.
-The agent then uses these examples to start learning with behaviour that mimics the provided demonstrations~\cite{argall2007learning}, or treats them as advice to guide exploration~\cite{nair2018overcoming}.

-Transfer Learning (TL) in RL scenarios allows for agents to generalise information across tasks.
-TL assumes that, while training and testing environments may not have the same state space or distribution, the learned behaviour in a particular environment can be useful in other environments or agents~\cite{taylor2009transfer}.
-By identifying the relationships between domains, an agent can use known skills and behaviour to accelerate learning in new areas.
-The agent's known skills and behaviour may be information it has learned itself from previous tasks or information given to it by other agents or sources about similar domains.
-The externally-sourced information that a TL agent receives allows the generalisation of known skills to new skills, often resulting in accelerated learning~\cite{shao2018starcraft}.